brian3johnson/pywin32/docs/source/adodbapi/quick_reference.rst

 Module level attributes
 =======================

 The PEP requires several module level attributes.
 Older versions of adodbapi (which was once all one big file) defined a hundred or two.
 I hate that, but cannot break old code, so I decided to fix the problem for Python 3.
-If using Python3 the programmer must take the time to pick up the symbols she needs from :code:`apibase` and :code:`ado_consts`.
+If using Python3 the programmer must take the time to pick up the symbols she needs from :mod:`adodbapi.apibase` and :mod:`adodbapi.ado_consts`.

 Part of the adodbapi package's :file:`__init__.py` looks something like this: